Particular/docs.particular.net/tutorials/message-replay/tutorial.md

 ## Summary

-In this tutorial, we saw how to use the Particular Service Platform tools ServiceControl and ServicePulse to replay a failed message.
+In this tutorial, we saw how to use the Particular Service Platform tools, ServiceControl and ServicePulse, to replay a failed message.
 With this ability, we can see the details of failed messages in ServicePulse and begin to troubleshoot what went wrong.

 Perhaps the message had a previously unexpected input value which caused the bug to go undetected until the code entered production.
 With this knowledge in hand, we can go fix the code to validate these inputs or take some other sort of corrective action.
 Once the new code is deployed with the fix, we can replay the message and everything will flow through the system as if the error had never happened.